emissary-ingress/emissary/user-guide/oauth-oidc-auth.md

 - name: AUTH_PROVIDER_URL
   value: https://datawire-ambassador.auth0.com
 ```

+Make these changes in your `ambassador-pro.yaml`, and apply this to your cluster with `kubectl apply -f ambassador-pro.yaml`.

 ## Configure your Authentication Tenants
 Ambassador Pro's authentication service is configured per application you need authenticating.
 This is configured with the `Tenant` custom resource definition.